CyberSecuriTim/azure-packet-capture/README.md

 <h2> Congratulations!
 You have made it to the end of this lab and hopefully now have a better understanding of how packet capture and traffic/protocol analysis works at a fundamental level.
 Happy (packet) sniffing!👃</h2>

+<h3> PS: Don't forget to delete your computing resources in Azure to avoid incurring unneccesary costs.
+Just access the [Azure Portal](https://portal.azure.com) and delete the resource group(s) which contain all your Azure resources.</h3>